Homogeneity of arithmetic quantum limits for hyperbolic $4$-manifolds: Introduction

-While no manifold is known to satisfy this conjecture, in the seminal work \cite{Lindenstrauss:SL2_QUE} Lindenstrauss proved it in the case of compact\footnote{For noncompact hyperbolic surfaces such as the modular surface Lindenstrauss proves that the limits $\mu$ are \emph{proportional} to the uniform measure; the proof of full equidistribution was completed by Soundararajan \cite{Sound:EscapeOfMass}.} hyperbolic surfaces $Y=\Gamma\bs \HH^2$, where $\Gamma\subset\SL_2(\R)$ is a congruence lattice, and where the $\Delta$-eigenfunctions $\phi_j$ are, in addition, also eigenfunctions of the \emph{Hecke operators} on $Y$ ("Arithmetic Quantum Unique Ergodicity", or AQUE).
+While no manifold of dimension at least $2$ is known to satisfy this conjecture, in the seminal work \cite{Lindenstrauss:SL2_QUE} Lindenstrauss proved that it holds in the case of compact hyperbolic surfaces $Y=\Gamma\bs \HH^2$, where $\Gamma\subset\SL_2(\R)$ is a congruence lattice, and where the $\Delta$-eigenfunctions $\phi_j$ are, in addition, also eigenfunctions of the \emph{Hecke operators} on $Y$ (this special case is known as \emph{Arithmetic Quantum Unique Ergodicity} or AQUE).
 See \cref{hecke-operators} for a discussion on Hecke operators.
 For the proof Lindenstruass first used a version \cite{Lindenstrauss:HH_QUE} of the microlocal lift described above which is compatible with the Hecke operators.
-The result is a probability measure $\mu$ on the homogeneous space $X=\Gamma\bs \SL_2(\R)$ invariant under the action of the diagonal subgroup $A<\SL_2(\R)$ and satisfying a positive entropy condition established in \cite{LindenstraussBourgain:SL2_Ent} (this relies on the compatibility of the lift).
+The result is a probability measure $\mu$ on the homogeneous space $X=\Gamma\bs \SL_2(\R)$ invariant under the action of the diagonal subgroup $A<\SL_2(\R)$ and satisfying a positive entropy condition established in \cite{LindenstraussBourgain:SL2_Ent} (this relies on the compatibility of the lift with the Hecke structure).
 While general $A$-invariant measures can be wild, Lindenstrauss proved that under the entropy condition and an additional recurrence condition the measure $\mu$ must be $\SL_2(\R)$-invariant.
+For noncompact hyperbolic surfaces such as the modular surface Lindenstrauss proves that the limits $\mu$ are \emph{proportional} to the uniform measure; the proof of full equidistribution was completed by Soundararajan~\cite{Sound:EscapeOfMass}.